fcojavierdomenech/test_github/README.md

 		modified:   README.md

 Looks like I'm ready to go.
-I'll commit this again and push this changes to the repo, before all I'll check the status of the repo with `git status`.
+I'll commit this again and push this changes to the repo.
+Again I had to add the modifications before commiting and pushing with `git push origin master`
-Which gives me this output:
-	On branch master
-	Your branch is up-to-date with 'origin/master'.

-	Changes not staged for commit:
-	(use "git add <file>..." to update what will be committed) (use "git checkout -- <file>..." to discard changes in working directory)

-	modified:   README.md

-	no changes added to commit (use "git add" and/or "git commit -a")

-Ok, now I'll save this edits with another commit and will push this to github.